kelsa-pi/unodit/README.md

 # unodit

 **UNO** **Di**alog **T**ools is a Python3 command-line tool which takes a `.xdl` file written in the Basic Dialog Editor and generates dialog code in PyUNO (Python) in order to create LibreOffice extension, sidebar extension or embed in ODF documents.
 Unodit was developed with a focus on rapid prototyping in order to lower the barrier of entry for newcomers.

 ## Features

 `unodit` main features are:

 - **Convert a `.xdl` file written with Basic Dialog Editor into a PyUNO (Python):**

     `unodit` create file `MyAppName_UI.py` with actual python code.
 It defines a class called `MyAppName_UI` with dialog and dialog controls properties.
+Each button in your dialog is connected with action event.
 All changes made in this file will be overwritten if the file is generated again!

 - **Allows you to customize code according to your needs:**

     In order to help you to add your own functionality to dialog `unodit` generates another file `MyAppName.py`.
 There is a new class `MyAppName` which extend `MyAppName_UI`.
 You can change dialog properties with eg. `self.DialogModel.Title = 'Hello world'` or control properties with eg.`self.TextField1.Text = "My New Text"`.
 Each button in your dialog is connected with action event which execute callback function `ButtonName_OnClick()`.

     Now you can write down the code to actually do something :)

 - **Pack your code as extension, sidebar extension or embed in ODF documents:**